jerebear12/jg-dot-dev/README.md

 Dev Tooling

 Mise - Tooling to manage the tooling.
 Go figure.
+Aube - NPM alternative that is fast(uses PNPM strategy for speed) and written in rust.
+Seems like it could be vibe-coded, but so far it works.
 Dotnet SDK - For C#
 Caddy - The proxy and static site hosting server of choice.